ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Connectivity Reference documentation for details of defining an SMTP line).

-For this type of application, the entry point chosen by the rules of the SMTP line has a single VIRTEL transaction, defined with application type 1 and startup mode 1, which calls the target VTAM application (such as CICS).
+For this type of application, the entry point chosen by the rules of the SMTP line has a single VIRTEL transaction, defined with application type 1 and integration mode 1, which calls the target VTAM application (such as CICS).
 The name of the CICS transaction to be started can be specified in the “TIOA at logon” field of the VIRTEL transaction definition.

 The menu program specified in the entry point must be VIR0021B.